 Ghosting extends to the professional world and has become a surprisingly common employment trend throughout the years.
 Midweight ghosting seems to be the most popular kind of ghosting when it comes to travel nursing.
 Many times, travel nurses apply for a new travel nurse assignment, then never speak to their recruiter, skip a job interview with a medical facility, or worst-case scenario, don’t show up for their first day at their travel job.

 Ghosting in your personal life is one thing, but ghosting on a job is another.
-In addition to being highly frowned upon, ghosting on your travel assignment can cause serious damage to your nursing career and reputation.
-Even worse, you could earn a spot on the travel nurse blacklist, which may prevent you from being considered for future employment opportunities with healthcare facilities, staffing agencies, and other future employers.
+In addition to being highly frowned upon, ghosting with virtually no warning on your travel assignment can cause serious damage to your nursing career and reputation.
+Even worse, you could earn a spot on the travel nurse blacklist, which may prevent you from being considered for future employment opportunities with other healthcare professionals and facilities, staffing agencies, and other future employers.

 Don’t jeopardize your professional reputation.
 Instead, simply communicate with your recruiter and let them know what’s going on.